csiro-robotics/locus/README.md

 # Locus

-This repository is an official implementation of the paper: [Locus: LiDAR-based Place Recognition using Spatiotemporal Higher-Order Pooling](https://arxiv.org/abs/2011.14497)
+This repository is an open-source implementation of the ICRA 2021 paper: [Locus: LiDAR-based Place Recognition using Spatiotemporal Higher-Order Pooling](https://arxiv.org/abs/2011.14497)

 ## Method overview.